intel/gvk/BUILD-LINUX.md

 --------------------------------------------------------------------------------
 ### Remote Desktop Access from Windows
 - Sign in via SSH
-- Install and configure XFCE; Select **`lightdm`** and **`xfce4-session`** when prompted
+- Install XRDP and confirm its status
 > `sudo apt update`
 > `sudo apt upgrade`
 > `sudo apt autoremove`
-> `sudo apt install xfce4-goodies xfce4`
-> `sudo update-alternatives --config x-session-manager`
-> `sudo reboot`
-- Wait a few minutes, then sign in via SSH again
-- Install XRDP and confirm its status
 > `sudo apt install xrdp`
 > `sudo systemctl status xrdp`
 - Output should have **`Active: active (running)`** in the first few lines
 - Now start Remote Desktop Connection on your Windows machine with
     - `<ip-address>:3389` (3389 is the port RDP uses by default)
 - Sign in using the remote machine's credentials
 - You are now connected to the remote machine, you can disconnect by shutting down the machine or by ending your RDP session
+- If Gnome is sluggish using XRDP, XFCE may perform better
+- Install and configure XFCE; Select **`lightdm`** and **`xfce4-session`** when prompted
+> `sudo apt install xfce4-goodies xfce4`
+> `sudo update-alternatives --config x-session-manager`
+> `sudo reboot`
+- Wait a few minutes, then connect via RDP